rylanharper/BELRAD/README.md

 <details>
 <summary><strong>Why do all the collection links point to the same collection?</strong></summary>

 I only have one example collection in the demo site, so clicking the links within the shop menu will bring you to the same collection every time.
-In order to change this, just edit the link data within your sanity studio or within the `app-header.vue` component.
+In order to change this, just edit the link data within your Sanity studio or within the `app-header.vue` component.
 </details>

 ## 🤨 Need Help?